cpswarm/StageSimulationManager/README.md

 Go to project `it.ismb.pert.cpswarm.simulation.stage`
 *  **stageManager.bndrun**
    There is a run descriptor file `stageManager.bndrun` with the following `-runproperties:` instruction for configuring the launching environment:

+   Use 'java -D<Property_Name>=... -jar stageManager.jar ' to pass the command line parameters to override the properties listed in the `-runproperties:` when running the manager.
    ``` bash
    -runproperties: \
         org.eclipse.jetty.util.log.class=org.eclipse.jetty.util.log.StdErrLog,\